w3c/webrtc-rtptransport/explainer.md

 consent to send (to prevent DDoS attacks).

-To enable new use cases, we think it would be useful to provide an API to send and receive RTP and RTCP packets.
+To enable new use cases, we think it would be useful to provide an API to send and receive packets.

 ## Goals

-The WebRTC-RtpTransport API enables web applications to support:
+The RTCTransport API enables web applications to support:

 - Custom payloads (ML-based audio codecs)
 - Custom packetization